ACCESS-NRI/access-om3-configs/documentation/docs/pages/Contributing.md

+## Getting involved in ACCESS-OM3

+There are several ways we welcome feedback and contributions on ACCESS-OM3 development.

+### Interact with developers in person

+If you would like to interact in person with [the development team](https://www.access-nri.org.au/ocean-model-team/), we have fortnightly technical working group meetings on Wednesdays at 3pm.
+They are announced [here](https://forum.access-hive.org.au/t/cosima-twg-announce/401/69) (subscribe to this thread for notifications) and the 2025 minutes are [here](https://forum.access-hive.org.au/t/cosima-twg-meeting-minutes-2025/4067/18).
+Everyone is welcome to suggest agenda items and participate.

+We also have an active and vibrant user community, the COSIMA working group.
+They have meetings on Thursday at 11:30am.
+Announced [here](https://forum.access-hive.org.au/t/cosima-working-group-announce/238/156).
+More information about getting involved is [here](https://cosima.org.au/index.php/get-involved/).

+We also manage most of our development openly on GitHub, we track OM3 work on a [GitHub project board here](https://github.com/orgs/ACCESS-NRI/projects/24).

+### Report a bug or make a suggestion

+Technical issues related to OM3 are best posted to [github.com/ACCESS-NRI/access-om3-configs/issues](https://github.com/ACCESS-NRI/access-om3-configs/issues).
+If you would like to discuss the issue first, feel free to post it on the [ACCESS-HIVE forum](https://forum.access-hive.org.au/c/cosima/29).

+### How to add a community supported ACCESS-OM3 configuration documentation
+We provide protocol and guidance on how apply to have your regional configuration supported by ACCESS-NRI.
+More details to be added soon (@helenmacdonald ; https://github.com/ACCESS-NRI/access-om3-configs/pull/574)

+### Contribute to one of ACCESS-OM3's components

+There are several different ways to do this depending on the kind of contribution and the component.
+Best to get in touch on the [ACCESS-HIVE forum](https://forum.access-hive.org.au/c/cosima/29) or email chris.bull@anu.edu.au.

-## Contributions welcome 🙏
+## ACCESS-OM3-configs documentation contributions welcome 🙏
 This documentation is a work in progress, and we welcome any contributions, including corrections and suggestions.

+All contributions are welcome but we would particularly appreciate text suggestions (below).
 Contributions can be made in a few ways:

-### Report a bug or make a suggestion
-Issues should be posted to [github.com/ACCESS-NRI/access-om3-configs/issues](https://github.com/ACCESS-NRI/access-om3-configs/issues).
-All contributions are welcome but we would particularly appreciate text suggestions (below).

 ### Quick contributions
 !!! tip